 - 13-14 cups white bread flour

-I start with a Bosch Mixer although you could make this in a bowl.
+I start with a Bosch Mixer, although you could make this in a bowl and stir by hand.
 I put the yeast, warm water, salt, oil, and sugar in the bowl.
-I then add the eggs and lightly mix it in the Bosch so the eggs do not “cook”.
+I then add the eggs and lightly mix it in the Bosch so the eggs don't “cook."
 Then I add the warm milk and flour slowly.
 I continue to add flour until the bread dough pulls away from the sides of the Bosch bowl.
 I knead for about 7-8 minutes.
-I place the dough in a greased bowl and cover with plastic wrap.
-I let the dough rise until double.
+I place the dough in a greased bowl and cover the bowl with plastic wrap.
+I let the dough rise until it's double the size.
 I punch down the dough and make into loaves and place these in greased pans (I make eight-1 pound loaves).
-I let it rise once again (using the same plastic wrap) until it doubles and then I bake them at 350 degrees for 27 minutes.
+I let it rise once again (using the same plastic wrap) until it doubles in size, and then I bake them at 350 degrees for 27 minutes.
 I lightly butter the tops of each loaf after baking while cooling on wire racks.

 Do I need yeast?

 You can make a lot of things without yeast, you can also make a lot of things with yeast.
 Either way, I recommend stocking SAF Instant Yeast.
 You can make the best waffles with yeast, of course, you can make bread, soft dinner rolls, and the best ever cinnamon rolls.
 This is the only yeast I use: SAF Instant Yeast

 You can also make a sourdough starter within 3-4 days and make all of the above without regular yeast.
 Sourdough bread doesn’t typically use regular yeast because the starter is the yeast.
 The awesome thing is it only uses two ingredients, water, and flour.
 The water can’t be chlorinated, just giving you the head up.